Skip to main content

 • optimization

-The game's optimization is generally praised, with users noting that performance is smooth and not resource-intensive, which is expected for a title of its nature.
+Overall, the game's optimization is praised for its smooth performance, with users noting that it is not resource-intensive, which is expected for a title of its nature.

 • “The performance is also smooth, though it would be a real surprise if a game like this ends up being resource heavy.”